mtpali/exclave/README.md

 - Encrypt with [this GPG public key](https://github.com/dyhkwong.gpg) before posting if the issue contains sensitive information.
 - For crashes, log file is required.
 Switch to "debug" level before logging.
 - For memory leak and high system resource usage, pprof profile is required.
-Long press "about" and restart the app to trigger pprof settings.
+Long press "About" - "Version" to enable pprof HTTP server settings.
+Kill and restart the app to take effect.

 ## FAQs and explanation of terms